-Certificate III in Information Technology is a vocational qualification that provides students with the knowledge and skills needed to program computer applications and games.
-The objective of the course is to introduce and prepare for the many career opportunities available in the IT industry - including game design and development, programming, network engineer, cybersecurity, technical support, and creative industries.
+The objective of the course is to introduce and prepare for the many career opportunities available in the ICT industry - including programming, network engineering, cybersecurity, technical support, and creative industries.
 In addition, the course provides a solid understanding of the knowledge and skills necessary to design and create a range of digital solutions.

-This certificate is a two-year undertaking, completed in both Year 11 and Year 12.
-At the end of unit 4, students will have partial completion of Certificate III in Information Technology.
+This certificate is a two-year undertaking, completed in years 11 and 12.
+At the end of Unit 4, students will have completed Certificate III in Information Technology.

-Students wishing to receive a study score for Units 3&4 must undertake scored assessment.
-Coursework tasks contribute 66% of the overall score, and the examination contributes 34%.
+Students wishing to receive a study score for Units 3 & 4 must undertake scored assessment.
+These tasks contribute 66% of the overall score, with the examination contributing the remaining 34%.